cilium/cilium/examples/kubernetes/README.md

  - Cilium Vagrant Image
  - IPv6 connectivity between host and Cilium Vagrant VM
  - Setup cilium-net-daemon in direct routing mode
- - Apply `super.patch` to kuberentes v1.2.0

-### IPv6 connectivity betweeh host and Cilium Vagrant VM - VirtualBox provider
+### IPv6 connectivity between host and Cilium Vagrant VM - VirtualBox provider

 1 - Search for the interface that connects to your VMs, it should be something like `vboxnet#` and have the IP network `192.168.33.0/24`.